esy/esy.github.io/docs/commands.md

 % esy add @opam/lwt
 ```

-This is analogue of `yarn add` command and is based on it internally.
+This is an analogue of `yarn add` command and is based on it internally.

 ### `esy release <release-type>`